Frederick the Great: Administrative modernisation

 Although Frederick's debasement of the coinage to fund the Seven Years' War left the Prussian monetary system in disarray, the Mint Edict of May 1763 brought it back to stability by fixing rates at which depreciated coins would be accepted and requiring tax payments in currency of prewar value.
-Many other rulers soon followed the steps of Frederick in reforming their own currencies – this resulted in a shortage of ready money, thus lowering prices.
+This resulted in a shortage of ready money, but Frederick controlled prices by releasing the grain stocks he held in reserve for military campaigns.
+Many other rulers soon followed the steps of Frederick in reforming their own currencies.
 The functionality and stability of the reform made the Prussian monetary system the standard in Northern Germany.

-Around 1751 Frederick founded the Emden Company to promote trade with China.
+Around 1751, Frederick founded the Emden Company to promote trade with China.
 He introduced the lottery, fire insurance, and a giro discount and credit bank to stabilise the economy.
 One of Frederick's achievements after the Seven Years' War included the control of grain prices, whereby government storehouses would enable the civilian population to survive in needy regions, where the harvest was poor.
-He commissioned Johann Ernst Gotzkowsky to promote the trade and – to take on the competition with France – put a silk factory where soon 1,500 people found employment.
+He commissioned Johann Ernst Gotzkowsky to promote the trade and – to take on the competition with France – put a silk factory where 1,500 people found employment.
 Frederick followed Gotzkowsky's recommendations in the field of toll levies and import restrictions.
 When Gotzkowsky asked for a deferral during the Amsterdam banking crisis of 1763, Frederick took over his porcelain factory, now known as KPM.
+He sought to expand trade with the North American by concluding the Prussian-American Treaty of Amity and Commerce in 1785.

 Frederick modernised the Prussian civil service and promoted religious tolerance throughout his realm to attract more settlers in East Prussia.
 With the help of French experts, he organised a system of indirect taxation, which provided the state with more revenue than direct taxation; though French officials administering it may have pocketed some of the profit.
+He established new regulations for tax officials to reduce graft.
 In 1781, Frederick made coffee a royal monopoly and employed disabled soldiers, the coffee sniffers, to spy on citizens illegally roasting coffee, much to the annoyance of the general population.

-Though Frederick started many reforms during his reign, his ability to see them to fulfilment was not as disciplined or thorough as his military successes.
+Though Frederick started many reforms during his reign, his ability to see them to fulfillment was not as disciplined or thorough as his military successes.